Last Updated on December 21, 2022 by Rei Garnet

-- Place a bottle of cold water near them during summertime.
+- Place a bottle of cold water near them during the summertime.

-- Provide them shade when they are outside.
+- Provide them with shade when they are outside.

-- Wrap your rabbit body with a moistened towel.
+- Wrap your rabbit’s body with a moistened towel.
 Don’t wrap their ears because it helps them regulate the temperature.

-- Don’t soak your rabbit in water if you suspect them of heatstroke because it could provoke shock.
+- Don’t soak your rabbits in water if you suspect them of heatstroke because it could provoke shock.

-There are many causes of GI stasis like high starch / low fiber diet, injuries, stress, and lack of exercise.
+There are many causes of GI stasis, like high starch or low fiber diets, injuries, stress, and lack of exercise.

-When a rabbit has GI stasis and is shaking, it’s important that you immediately bring your rabbit to a vet because at that point GI stasis has progressed to what’s called the “end of life stage” where the rabbit is shaking due to difficulty breathing.
+When a rabbit has GI stasis and is shaking, it’s important that you immediately bring your rabbit to a vet.
+It’s possible that at that point, GI stasis has progressed to what’s called the “end of life stage”.
+This is the stage where the rabbit is shaking due to difficulty breathing.

-Parasites could also be the reason why your rabbit might be shaking.
-A parasite called Encephalitozoon cuniculi or E. cuniculi can cause tremors or seizures when its spreads to the nervous system and brain.
+Parasites could also be the reason why your rabbit is shaking.
+A parasite called Encephalitozoon cuniculi, or E. cuniculi, can cause tremors or seizures when it spreads to the nervous system and brain.